 Other services to the new city included fire protection.
 West Adams County Fire Protection District built two of its four firehouses in the city limits.
 Station No. 3, at Irma and Muriel Drive, was built in 1962 and Station No. 4, located next to the library, was built in 1967.
 Eventually, West Adams County Fire Protection became the North Metro Fire Rescue District, and today serves the communities of Northglenn and Broomfield.

 Early on, the Northglenn Recreation District provided recreational needs of the city.
 The district merged with the city in 1972.
 It was finally dissolved in 1984 upon final payment of bonded indebtedness.

-By December 1971, the city offered it citizens police protection, animal control, trash collection, street maintenance, building inspection, municipal court, zoning control, and code enforcement.
-The city personnel at that time totaled 61 full time employees.
+By December 1971, the city offered its citizens police protection, animal control, trash collection, street maintenance, building inspection, municipal court, zoning control, and code enforcement.
+The city personnel at that time totaled 61 full-time employees.

 Logo and Flag

 In 1973, the City Council decided the city needed a logo and a flag.
 The colors of the logo were chosen with the blue representing the sky, the white representing the mountains, and the green to represent the grass.
 The trees were selected as pine trees, typical of many of the trees in Colorado.